ValentinKostiuk/SmtpServerStub/README.md

 ```
 Install-Package SmtpServerStub -Version 1.1.0
 ```
-Or using NuGet Package Manager search for SmtpServerStub package.
+Or using NuGet Package Manager, search for SmtpServerStub package.

 ## Writing Tests with SmtpServerStub package